Many-one reduction: Many-one reductions with resource limitations

-We say that a class C of languages (or a subset of the power set of the natural numbers) is closed under many-one reducibility if there exists no reduction from a language in C to a language outside C. If a class is closed under many-one reducibility, then many-one reduction can be used to show that a problem is in C by reducing a problem in C to it.
-Many-one reductions are valuable because most well-studied complexity classes are closed under some type of many-one reducibility, including P, NP, L, NL, co-NP, PSPACE, EXP, and many others.
+We say that a class C of languages (or a subset of the power set of the natural numbers) is closed under many-one reducibility if there exists no reduction from a language outside C to a language in C. If a class is closed under many-one reducibility, then many-one reduction can be used to show that a problem is in C by reducing it to a problem in C. Many-one reductions are valuable because most well-studied complexity classes are closed under some type of many-one reducibility, including P, NP, L, NL, co-NP, PSPACE, EXP, and many others.
 It is known for example that the first four listed are closed up to the very weak reduction notion of polylogarithmic time projections.
 These classes are not closed under arbitrary many-one reductions, however.

+Many-one reductions extended

+One may also ask about generalized cases of many-one reduction.
+One such example is e-reduction, where we consider $f:A\to B$ that are recursively enumerable instead of restricting to recursive $f$.
+The resulting reducibility relation is denoted $\leq_e$, and its poset has been studied in a similar vein to that of the Turing degrees.
+For example, there is a jump set $\boldsymbol 0^'_e$ for e-degrees.
+The e-degrees do admit some properties differing from those of the poset of Turing degrees, e.g. an embedding of the diamond graph into the degrees below $\boldsymbol'_e$.